Snowflake-Labs/sfquickstarts/site/sfguides/src/hex/hex_vhol.md

 ![](assets/vhol-join-data.png)

-To run a forecast using XGBoost, not only do I need to provide the historical values but I will need the future ones as well.
+To run a forecast using XGBoost, not only do we need to provide the historical values but we will need the future ones as well.
 To do this, we'll create a column that will have the hourly records for the next 4 weeks and filtering out the closed hours.
 Then, we [cross join](https://www.w3resource.com/sql/joins/cross-join.php) this column with the `HOURLY_TRAFFIC` table such that each store has these future values.

 ![](assets/vhol-future.png)